Bullfrog Films is the oldest and largest publisher of videos and films

 Cheryl also is the administrator of our internal computer network.

-is Director of Bullfrog Communities, facilitating community and campus-wide screenings and streaming.
+is Vice President and Director of Bullfrog Communities, facilitating community and campus-wide screenings and streaming.

 is a writer.
 His other responsibilities include graphics, film festivals, and social media.